tjdragon/Part-12-Computation/README.md

 "Part-12" is an Open Source MPC (Multi-Party Computation) in Python.
 90% done with the help of AI, Claude & Gemini.

+The code, investigations brought to you by [Ilyes](https://www.linkedin.com/in/ilyes-m-195012a9/) and [Thierry](https://www.linkedin.com/in/tsjanaudy/)

 ## Algorithm

 Consider N parties involved and a threshold T.